-- With selected projects (Project Selection): Participants of the Berlinale Co-Production Market can request 30-minute one-on-one meetings with representatives of projects in the official selection and the Talent Project Market and television series makers in the CoPro Series selection, all of which are listed in the project catalogue.
+- With selected projects (Project Selection): Participants of the Berlinale Co-Production Market can request 30-minute one-on-one meetings with representatives of the projects in the official selection as well as with the Talent Project Market and television series makers in the CoPro Series selection, all of which are listed in the project catalogue.

 - With representatives from film funders (Fund Meetings): On the third day of the event, representatives from around 15 international film funding institutions will be available for 20-minute individual info meetings which can be booked in advance by the participating producers, subject to availability.